 Can I use almond flour?
 No!
 You cannot replace the gluten-free flour with almond flour one-to-one in this recipe.

 If you have leftover muffins you can easily freeze and reheat them later.

 To freeze: Let the muffins come a complete cool and then transfer to an air-tight freezer safe storage bag.
 The muffins will stay fresh in the freezer for up to three months.

 To reheat: When you are ready to reheat the muffins, remove them from the freezer and let them come to a complete thaw on the counter.
 Then, wrap each muffin in foil and reheat in a 350 degree oven until hot.

-Here are a few more delicious recipes to add to your menu:
+Here are few more of our reader favorite Thanksgiving recipes to add your menu this holiday season:

 I hope you give these Gluten Free Cornbread Muffins a try!
 They are so fluffy and delicious and the perfect addition to your Thanksgiving menu!

 If you do give this recipe a try, I want to know!
 Leave a comment with a star rating below.
 You can also snap a photo & tag @allthehealthythings on Instagram.
 Your reviews help support All the Healthy Things and make it possible for me to continue to create the recipes you know and love.